HANS-2002/sudoku-solver/README.md

 # sudoku-solver

-A sudoku game built with the help of HTML ,CSS and javaScript
+A sudoku game built with the help of HTML, CSS and javaScript

-### contibute :
+### contribute :

-feel free to contibute to the porject
+Feel free to contibute to the project

-fork the repo and and start developing !!!
+Fork the repo and and start developing !!!